nbarrientos/cern-ldap.el/README.md

 will be happy to discuss changes and give a helping hand but please note that developing `cern-ldap.el` is not part of his job.

-Even though it&rsquo;s obviously tailored to the CERN context, this package might also serve as inspiration for others learning how to talk to LDAP servers using Emacs.

 # Download and installation